gphil/gphils_blog/posts/2011-10-26-setting-up-a-blog-with-hakyll-and-github.markdown

 around so I could see how they looked as I changed the templates and styles.

-As soon as the site is looking good, you can remove any extraneous files and build the site using Hakyll.
-Since everything is statically compiled into the site/ directory, you can just turn this into it's own git repo (you'll have to add /site to your .gitignore if you want to put the rest of the project into git as well) and push it to a repository named "your_github_acct.github.com" and [github pages](http://pages.github.com/) will do the rest!
+As soon as the site was looking good, I removed the extraneous files from the Hakyll sample blog and build the site using the Hakyll compiler.
+Since everything is statically compiled into the _site/ directory, you can just turn this into it's own git repo (you'll have to add "/_site" to your .gitignore if you want to put the rest of the project into git as well since that will be it's own repo) and push it to a repository named "your_github_acct.github.com" and [github pages](http://pages.github.com/) will do the rest!